kaiko-ai/eva/docs/datasets/crc.md

 ## Download and preprocessing

-The `CRC` dataset class supports download the data no runtime with the initialized argument `download: bool = True`.
+The `CRC` dataset class supports downloading the data during runtime by setting the init argument `download=True`.

 *Note that in the provided `CRC`-config files the download argument is set to `false`.
 To enable automatic download you will need to open the config and set `download: true`.*